-SSDC's revenues for the First Quarter of Fiscal 2015 decreased by \$392,820 (6.04% decrease) compared to the First Quarter of Fiscal 2014.
-As previously discussed, certain industry events during Fiscal 2014 negatively impacted the Education sector.
+SSDC's revenues for the Third Quarter of Fiscal 2015 increased by \$136,262 (2.11% increase) compared to the Third Quarter of Fiscal 2014.
+SSDC's revenues for the nine months ended May 31, 2015 decreased by 1.63% (\$312,556 decrease) compared to the same period in the prior year.
+Certain industry events during Fiscal 2014 negatively impacted the Education sector.
 These events include the following: (1) the strike held by Canadian Immigration and Visa office workers affected and delayed the processing of student visas; (2) the Canadian Education Industry is going through regulatory changes by merging and creating new regulatory bodies, which has resulted in much uncertainty for education institutions; and (3) the elimination of Post Graduate Work Permits for private schools caused many overseas agents to send students to other countries.
-With regulatory changes expected to be finalized early in calendar 2015, and the reinstatement of Post Graduate Work Permit, Fiscal 2015 should see results normalizing and improving.
+With regulatory changes expected to be finalized in calendar 2015, and the reinstatement of Post Graduate Work Permit, Fiscal 2015 should see results normalizing and improving.
+This is evidenced by the improvement in revenues of \$136,262 during the Third Quarter of Fiscal 2015.

-GEA's revenues for the First Quarter of Fiscal 2015 decreased by \$307,227 (74.55% decrease) compared to the First Quarter of Fiscal 2014.
+GEA's revenues for the Third Quarter of Fiscal 2015 increased by \$29,944 (19.75% increase) compared to the Third Quarter of Fiscal 2014.
+GEA's revenues for the nine months ended May 31, 2015 decreased by 44.60% (\$312,158 decrease) when compared to the same period last year.
 There were non-recurring revenue streams (\$156,154) in Fiscal 2014 which accounted for the majority of the decrease.
 In addition, the industry changes that affected SSDC's revenues have affected GEA's revenues since overseas agents are choosing other countries over Canada.
 However, as in the case with SSDC, GEA's revenues are expected to improve in Fiscal 2015 once the industry changes are finalized.